CumulusNetworks/docs/content/version/cumulus-linux-321/Network-Virtualization/VXLAN-Hyperloop.md

  - /display/CL321/VXLAN+Hyperloop
  - /pages/viewpage.action?pageId=5126975
 pageID: 5126975
+---
----This chapter covers configuring VXLAN gateways using a loopback cable (which we call a *hyperloop*) on non-RIOT (VXLAN routing) capable ASICs running Cumulus Linux.
+This chapter covers configuring VXLAN gateways using a loopback cable (which we call a *hyperloop*) on non-RIOT (VXLAN routing) capable ASICs running Cumulus Linux.